Qiskit/qiskit-addon-mthree/docs/marginals.rst

 Often one is interested in computing expectation values of "low-weight" observables, where the operator is comprised of one or more identity operators, e.g. :math:`\langle IIZZII\rangle`.
-Qubits with an idenitiy do not need to be corrected because the eigenvalues associated with the :math:`|0\rangle` and :math:`|1\rangle` states are the same.
+Qubits with an identity do not need to be corrected because the eigenvalues associated with the :math:`|0\rangle` and :math:`|1\rangle` states are the same.
 Because M3 scales with the number of bit-strings, removing these unneeded elements can reduce the amount of computation required.
 Below is an example of how to use M3 to marginalize and correct over the smaller distribution.